HaploExplore/HaploExplore_software_v1/README.md

 .
 Minimum MAF Threshold to Include a SNP: 1%(default) - when loading the VCF file

 .
-Extend mode : 0.9 (default) - extend haploblocks (without region and size limits) when its size reach x% (per default 90%) of Maximum Haploblock Size
+Extend mode : 0.9 (default) - extend haploblocks (without size limits) when its size reach x% (per default 90%) of Maximum Haploblock Size

 .
 Pruning mode : 0.95 (default) - delete haploblocks that have at least x% (per default 95%) of its SNPs that are contained in another haploblocks (of the same size or bigger)